 • Be physically fit and with good stamina is one of the attributes of a carpenter.
 You need this because of the nature of the job physically demanding.

-• You need to be 18 years old of age (17 can be accepted in the training), and with high school diploma or GED certificate as its equivalent.
+• You need to be 18 years old of age (17 can be accepted in the training), and with a high school diploma or GED certificate as its equivalent.

 • You need to have manual dexterity since you will be working with your hands and know how to use tools that carpenters use.